algairim/cloud-applications/docs/design-patterns.md

 # Design Patterns

-Phases of the pattern-based design method for cloud applications and patterns considered during each phase:
+Phases of the pattern-based design method for cloud applications and patterns considered during each phase [[ref](https://d-nb.info/1079525432/34)]:

 ![application of cloud computing patterns](images/application_of_cloud_computing_patterns.png)